ServiceStackApps/typescript-redux/README.md

 ### Install React

-With JSPM all setup we can go shopping for JS packages - the first we'll need is React:
+With JSPM all setup we can go shopping for JS packages - the first one we'll need is React:

     C:\proj> jspm install react